-Experts believe this stage of sleep to be incredibly important because it is when the body recovers and grows.
-Furthermore, it may bolster the immune system and contribute to insightful thinking, creativity, and memory.
+Experts believe this stage to be incredibly important because it is when the body recovers and grows.
+Let us talk about it in greater detail.

 1. Go To Bed Earlier

-If you struggle to get enough sleep, going to bed earlier is one of the best ways to increase your total amount of sleep and, thus, deep sleep.
+If you struggle to commit enough hours to resting, going to bed earlier is one of the best ways to increase your total amount and, thus, deep sleep.

 While this may seem straightforward, many people struggle to fall asleep at an earlier bedtime.
 Creating a bedtime routine and sticking to it can help.
 It will not only help you fall asleep faster but also help regulate your body’s circadian rhythm, so you fall asleep and wake up at around the same time each day.